k-nuth/kth-mono/README.md

 ## License

 Knuth node is released under the terms of the MIT license.
-See COPYING for more information or seehttps://opensource.org/licenses/MIT
+See COPYING for more information or see https://opensource.org/licenses/MIT

-## Issues

-Each of our modules has its own Github repository, but in case you want to create an issue, please do so in our [main repository](https://github.com/k-nuth/kth/issues).

 ## Contributing